moreharsh/ModAR/README.md

 <h3>GitHub Link: </h3> <a href="https://github.com/moreharsh/ModAR"> https://github.com/moreharsh/ModAR </a>

 <h2>About the Team</h2>
-All the members of Team Inferno are students of Second Year Information Technology Department of Vishwakarma Institute of Technology, Pune.
+All the members of Team Inferno are students of Information Technology Department of Vishwakarma Institute of Technology, Pune.

 * Harsh More